Brodontcode/shlok-Bhagvad-Geeta/README.md

 This project is licensed under the MIT License.

 ## Security side
-Please don't accept any [pickled binary file](https://docs.python.org/3/library/pickle.html) from anyone as it has a potential [vulnerability](https://docs.python.org/3/library/pickle.html) always create your own binary file by [using](/main.py)
+Please don't accept any [pickled binary file](https://docs.python.org/3/library/pickle.html) from anyone as it has a potential [vulnerability](https://docs.python.org/3/library/pickle.html) always create your own binary file by using [main.py](/main.py)